aryanrajyaguru22/AI-Healthcare-Chatbot/README.md

 File Structure
 The project directory is structured as follows:

-├── app.py              # The main Streamlit application script
+├── app.py              # The main Streamlit application script <br>
-├── requirements.txt    # Lists all Python dependencies
+├── requirements.txt    # Lists all Python dependencies <br>
-├── .env                # Stores the Google API key (optional, if not hardcoded) └── README.md           # This readme file
+├── .env                # Stores the Google API key (optional, if not hardcoded) <br>
+└── README.md           # This readme file